 When I had nappies to clean (a while ago now) I was very mindful of bacteria lingering in the wash.
 I came up with various ways of boosting the detergent without having to resort to a very high temperature.
 My favorite method at the time was a half to one capful of Zoflora.
 I would also add a couple of drops of tea tree oil to the nappy pail to stem the smell a bit.

 My homemade methods are much cheaper than using a shop-bought laundry sanitizer such as Dettol or Lysol.
-I found some very cheap steralizing tablets in the baby aisle at Tesco that work just as well as Milton so it doesn’t cost me very much at all to keep my laundry sanitary.
+I found some very cheap sterilizing tablets in the baby aisle at Tesco that work just as well as Milton, so it doesn’t cost me very much at all to keep my laundry sanitary.

 In summary, this is what I do to sanitize my laundry:

 For coloured clothing add 1/2 to 1 cup of distilled white vinegar.
 For whites, add one Milton Sterilizing tablet, or two for large loads.

 I sometimes use affiliate links.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything but it helps me to run this site.

 Is a laundry sanitizer necessary?